systane/courses/Es6/README.md

 This modified code from the first example won't output the second console.log, because `stageOfDevelopment` has a block scope and it's visible by the `if(age >= 12 && age <= 20){}`.

-Another point that we must know, is that `let`you cannot redeclare the same variable in the same scope, you can just update the date inside it, like this:
+Another point that we must know is, with `let` you cannot redeclare the same variable in the same scope, you can just update the data inside it, like this:

     let age = 20;
     console.log(age); //age =  20;